 Howest University College itself does not offer scholarships or study funding.

 Students with the Belgian nationality can apply for a scholarship by the Flemish or Belgian authorities.
 You can check here if you are eligible.

-Unfortunately most international students are not eligible for these scholarships.
-There are however a few exceptions, and you can find more information about that here.
-For more information about study financing at Howest, you can contact STIP, our student services.
+Unfortunately, most international students are not eligible for these scholarships.
+There are, however, a few exceptions, and you can find more information about that here.
+For more information on study financing at Howest, you can contact Stuvo, our student services.

 On your way to the campus

 Kortrijk is not a big city and our campuses are within walking distance of Kortrijk's train station.

 For faster or further transportation, we advise to bring (or rent) a bicycle, or take the bus:

 - The non-profit organisation Mobiel rents out bicycles to students for only €5 per month.